About Tom

 Self-taught, Tom began learning as a child by watching and interpreting musicians such as Renbourn and Jansch, Martin Carthy, Nic Jones, Big Bill Broonzy and Led Zeppelin.
 He received his first guitar at the age of seven – a second-hand instrument brought for 50p from a jumble sale.
 His older brother showed him a few basic chords and before long Tom was playing the riff from ‘Money’ with The Beatles.
 At 17, Tom was considered by his peers to be an accomplished fingerstyle guitarist.
 He played every day.

 Everything changed in 1974, when Tom was involved in a motorcycle accident.
-The resulting spinal injury affected his legs and hands, leaving him in a wheelchair and with little movement left in his hands.
-Tom thought he would never play his beloved guitar again.
+The resulting spinal injury affecting all 4 limbs.
+A permanent wheelchair user and with little movement left in his hands.
+Tom thought he would never play guitar again.
 But, in time, profoundly, his impairment became the catalyst to a world of different opportunities.
 One pivotal moment was hearing the album ‘Greenhouse’ by Leo Kottke at a friend’s house.
 As soon as he heard ‘Louise’, the first track on the album, Tom knew he had to somehow learn to play again.

-He took a previously redundant guitar off the wall and placed it on his lap.
+He had already started to address his deep need to try and play somehow.
 To depress the strings, he used a tube on his forefinger.
 Soon he began adapting picks, making twists and turns so he could hit the strings at the correct angle, raising the nut, and put extra weight into the tube to make it more effective.
 For Tom, this was a wholly new approach to guitar playing.

 In 1999, following his attendance at a guitar seminar at Columbia University, NY, Tom took the plunge into full-time musicianship, taking early retirement from his job as a social worker.